U.S. Senate leader Reid not rushing to new Iran sanctions

 WASHINGTON U.S. Senate Majority Leader Harry Reid said on Monday the Senate will consider legislation next month to impose tighter sanctions on Iran, but only after studying the issue and possibly holding hearings.

-Reid said he would look to fellow Democrats Tim Johnson, chairman of the Banking Committee, and Robert Menendez, who heads the Foreign Relations Committee, for a decision after the Senate returns from its Thanksgiving holiday recess on December 9.
+Reid said he would look to fellow Democrats Tim Johnson, who chairs the Banking Committee, and Robert Menendez, who heads the Foreign Relations Committee, for a decision after the Senate returns on December 9 from its Thanksgiving holiday recess.

 "They will study this, they will hold hearings if necessary, and if we need work on this, if we need stronger sanctions, I am sure we will do that," Reid said on National Public Radio.

-The decision on sanctions could be central to prospects for the interim agreement to curb Iran's nuclear program announced in Geneva on Sunday.
-The White House - and the Iranian government - have said Congress could kill the deal if it enacts new sanctions now.
+The decision on sanctions could be central to prospects for the interim agreement.
+The White House - and the Iranian government - have said it could kill the deal if Congress enacts new sanctions now.

-Comments from Reid and other lawmakers bolstered expectations that the Senate would likely proceed as the White House wants, and hold off on imposing new sanctions for the next six months as negotiations continue.

-Senator Barbara Boxer, a California Democrat, said sanctions relief under the deal "could and should" be withdrawn if Iran does not meet terms of the interim pact.
-But she said lawmakers should not underestimate the deal's importance.

 Reid said he had spoken to Israeli Prime Minister Benjamin Netanyahu and understood his concerns.
 Netanyahu has described Sunday's interim deal as a historic mistake that gives Iran too much leeway to continue work that could produce a bomb.